aimclub/BAMT/docs/source/bnalgs/big_bns.rst

     :target:: ../images/brave_coefficient_calculation.png
     :align: center

-In the first step, we initialize a matrix that represents $n$ nearest neighbours for every variable (groups).
+In the first step, we initialize a matrix that represents n nearest neighbours for every variable (groups).
 In the second step for every pair of variables Brave coefficient is calculated using formula.

 .. math::
     Br = \frac{a \times n + (a + c) \times (a + b)}{\sqrt{(a + c) \times (b + d)} + \sqrt{(a + b) \times (c + d)}}

-In this formula, $a$ is the number of groups in which both features fell, $b$ and $c$ are the numbers of groups in which one feature fell, but the second did not fall, $d$ is the number of groups in which none of the features fell, $n$ - dataset size.
+In this formula, a is the number of groups in which both features fell, b and c are the numbers of groups in which one feature fell, but the second did not fall, d is the number of groups in which none of the features fell, n - dataset size.

 Here is the workflow of the algorithm on the figure below.